kimz-Q/CCF-Proposal.-Qubic-ambassador-program-S5/Ambassador Program S5 Proposal.md

 **Option 1:** Yes, approve the budget of 49bln QUBIC

 The Qubic Ambassador Program is a global initiative aimed at building local communities that are passionate about Qubic.
 They are our boots on the ground.
 Qubican's (ambassadors) lead on expanding Qubic's global reach by organising local events, educating local communities, and contributing to the growth of the Qubic ecosystem by integrating more closely with the ecosystem, marketing and operation teams.
-At this the program has over 120 active ambassadors and over 3k members across the globe.
+At this the program has over 120 active ambassadors and over 3k community members across the globe.

 Cryptocurrency markets are currently experiencing downward price pressure, affecting treasury stability, project growth funding, and community morale across the broader industry.